MZandtheRaspberryPi/spot_micro_demo/README.md

 [Slack for SpotMicro Community](https://spotmicroai-inviter.herokuapp.com/).
 Lots of builders hang out here and are generally quite helpful in answering questions and giving tips.
 [Repo I used for software](https://github.com/mike4192/spotMicro).
 There are many different code repositories with different approaches to programming SpotMicro.
 I chose to use this one as it supported ROS and I liked the walking gait implemented.
 I contributed to this code repository as I was setting up my robot.
 [Additional 3d Printed Parts](https://github.com/mike4192/spotMicro/blob/master/docs/additional_hardware_description.md).
 I used parts from mike4192 that provide more support to each leg and distribute weight to the body of the robot better.
 [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).
 This is a link to ROS tutorials that go through what topics, subscribers, and other ROS concepts are and how to use them.
+[Spot Micro Inverse Kinematics Notebook](https://gitlab.com/custom_robots/spotmicroai/simulation/-/tree/master/Basic%20simulation%20by%20user%20Florian%20Wilk/Kinematics).
+This is a useful jupyter-notebook put together by Florian Wilke, demonstrating how one can solve for servo angles given positiosn of legs.